List of Marvel Cinematic Universe teams and organizations: Time Variance Authority

 The Time Variance Authority, better known by its initialism TVA, is an organization located outside of space and time and was created by He Who Remains to ensure the preservation of the "Sacred Timeline".
 He Who Remains created the TVA to stop evil multiversal variants of himself from coming into being after a Multiversal War waged between them led to him destroying the multiverse to stop them, by keeping the "Sacred Timeline" in check.
 In building the TVA, he pulled variants of various people from across time, erased their memories, made them believe they and the TVA were created by the Time-Keepers, and built androids to serve as the Time-Keepers.
 Miss Minutes is the TVA's animated anthropomorphic clock mascot, and the Atlanta Marriott Marquis hotel was used to portray the TVA Headquarters.

 In an alternate 2012 visited by the Avengers during their Time Heist, Loki escaped from Stark Tower with the Tesseract following his defeat, leading TVA agents to take him into custody.
 It is later revealed by Sylvie to Loki that all TVA agents are Variants taken from different timelines by He Who Remains.
 He Who Remains is murdered by Sylvie after she rejects his offer to run the TVA while Mobius and B-15 simultaneously shut down TVA operations after learning they are variants, reestablishing the multiverse.
-Loki seemingly finds himself in a new TVA before a stature of He Who Remains, with neither Mobius and B-15 or recognising him, only for it to be revealed that Loki had actually started experiencing time slipping due to He Who Remains and had been sent 400 years into the past of the TVA.
+Loki seemingly finds himself in a new TVA before a stature of He Who Remains, with neither Mobius nor B-15 recognising him, only for it to be revealed that Loki had actually started experiencing time slipping due to He Who Remains and had been sent 400 years into the past of the TVA.
 Loki slipped between the past and the present until Mobius and TVA technician Ouroboros "O.B." helped to stabilize him.
-However, the Temporal Loom at the heart of the TVA started overloading and Loki briefly slipped into the future where it was going critical and the TVA was being evacuated.
+However, the Temporal Loom at the heart of the TVA started overloading, and Loki briefly slipped into the future where it was going critical, where the TVA was being evacuated.
 Working with his friends, Loki attempted to stop the meltdown and save the TVA, believing it to be the only protection from the variants of Kang that were coming.

 After Loki reshaped the multiverse, including the Sacred Timeline, into a Yggdrasil-like tree, the TVA followed Loki's path, committing itself to protecting the multiverse and hunting for variants of Kang.

-It appeared in both seasons of the Disney+ series Loki and returned in the feature film Deadpool & Wolverine.
-The TVA logo was seen in the Disney+ series She-Hulk: Attorney at Law.
+As of 2026, the group has appeared in two projects: the Disney+ series Loki; and the film Deadpool & Wolverine.